kwynncom/positive-gmail-check/README.md

 To this day (mid 2020 and Android 8.x), when a pull or push will show new emails is iffy, although the situation is much improved.
 I've used this several to many times a day for 2.5 years (end of 2017 to mid 2020).
 It works very near perfectly.

-I never really intended for anyone else to use it on my server (see below).
+I never really intended for anyone else to use it on my server.
 On one hand, you're welcome to.
 On the other hand, I make no guarantees about it.
-You're free to run your own copy.
+You're also free to run your own copy.

 With that said, it is running at https://kwynn.com/t/7/12/email/  .
 It will immediately take you to an OAUTH screen.
 ******